tmtxt/dotfiles/Powershell/Scripts/CW1Test/Readme.md

 Problems

 - The vstest script doesn't exit automatically after finishing -> assign a key to stop the process in Rider
+- The vstest script doesn't filter by fully qualified name.
+If there are multiple test cases having the same name, it will run all of them.
+Try using the dotnet-test version if possible
+- The Rider output window doesn't support color.
+Fuck!